 Important: the Apollo ELD app is now connected to the ECM device.
 Moving the vehicle will change your status to driving.
 The app also tries to remain connected to the device even if you're logged out; meaning unidentified driving events can be recorded and later assigned to your log.

 Check out the other sections of this article for more information and some videos on how the to complete various tasks in the app.

-Check out this video on the different icons and status that you see on the main page of the Apollo ELD app.
+Check out this diagram of the different icons and statuses that you see on the main page of the Apollo ELD app.

 Check out this video for quick overview of the app interface and how to review log books.